percyfal/ratatosk/README.md

 NB: many of the issues/ideas are relevant only to our compute environment.

+* Tests are not real unittests since they depend on oneanother

 * Command-line options should override settings in config file - not sure if that currently is the case